ggmaddr/Driving-Game/README.md

 # Driving-Game
 A classic driving game on road that tries to avoid obstacles and earn as many points as possible.

-Download the whole GradyDrives folder and run the DrivingGame.java file.
+Download the GradyDrives folder, navigate to "src" --> run the DrivingGame.java file.

+In GradyDrives folder, .png files and .txt files are essential for the project.

 You will start play the game after running the file.